Department of Water Resources

 - Explains water laws and regulations to the public.

-- Some knowledge of algebra, geometry and trigonometry to calculate water flow rates, pump efficiencies, water storage capacities, and / or land areas.
+- Some knowledge of algebra, geometry, and trigonometry to calculate water flow rates, pump efficiencies, water storage capacity, and/or land areas.

 - Valid driver's license.

 Education and Experience.
 Enter your responses to the questions in the space provided in the examination.
 You must have the minimum level of experience or education described for each question to qualify for this position.
 Scoring will be based on the information you provide.
-A minimum rating of 65 is needed to pass this examination.
-To preview the exam, click on Preview Exam below (you will not be able to test from this screen).
+A minimum rating of 63 is needed to pass this examination.
 Notification of your test results will be available online when the review process is complete.

 Click on the Apply Online button to the left and follow the instructions provided to complete the Application Checklist and Exam for this position.